tobyesmith/singularity101/_sources/inspecting.md

 ## Accessing host files

-Normally some directories are available on the container, like your $HOME, /tmp, /proc, /sys and /dev, it is possible to access and even create and modify files and directories on the host system from the container, however the system will always honor the current user permissions on the host..
+In a container, certain directories such as $HOME, /tmp, /proc, /sys and /dev are usually accessible.
+While it is possible to access, create, and modify files and directories on the host system from within the container,  the host’s user permissions will always be honored.

-You can specify other directories using the --bind option, for example, if we want to access a specific directory or file, we can make it available to the container.
+To make other directories accessible, you can use the –bind option.
+For example, if you want to access a specific directory or file, you can make it available inside the container.

-Let's demonstrate this, we are going to expose /etc/os-release which is a file that is defined by a linux operating system vendor, and is generally not changed by anybody.
+As an example, we’ll expose the /etc/os-release file, which is defined by a Linux operating system vendor and generally remains constant.

 ```bash
 $ singularity exec library://ubuntu:22.04 cat /etc/os-release